-Figure 30: 100-year projection of annual renewal requirements for bridges and all Three-Waters infrastructure, and comparison with associated depreciation (2023 Dollars)
+Figure 30: 100-year projection of annual renewal requirements for bridges and all 3-Waters infrastructure and comparison with associated annual depreciation.
+(2023 Dollar Terms)

-The figure clearly defines the position that the Council is currently in, being in a significant renewal 'trough' for the duration of the 30-year infrastructure period, but with an intense period of replacements likely to commence in around 35 years' time.
+The figure clearly defines the position that Council is currently in, being in a significant renewal 'trough' for the duration of the 30-year infrastructure period, but with an intense period of replacements likely to commence in around 35 years' time.

-It is suspected that this future peak of renewal requirements may be even more intense than the figure suggests because it is likely that other asset groups on which the Council has less reliable data such as road drains and pavement basecourse will to a large extent have been commissioned between the 1950s and 1970s, and typically having lives of 100 years are also likely to require renewal at around the same time as the first peaks in Figure 30.
+It is suspected that this future peak of renewal requirements may be even more intense than the figure suggests because it is likely that other asset groups on which KDC has less reliable data such as road drains and pavement basecourse will to a large extent have been commissioned between the 1950s and 1970s, and typically having lives of 100 years are also likely to require renewal at around the same time as the first peaks in Figure 33.

-A prudent management strategy might therefore include building of significant reserves in the period prior to these peaks, but it is recognised that this need is far in the future and that many other factors might change in the interim.
+A prudent management strategy might therefore include building of significant financial reserves in the period prior to these peaks, but it is recognised that this need is far in the future and that many other factors might change in the interim.

+Appendix 1

-Appendix 1: Condition Assessments of Major Roading Asset Groups
+Condition Assessments of Major Roading Asset Groups